 The per capita income in Sammamish in 2018 was $70,377, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $281,508 for a family of four.

 Sammamish is a very ethnically-diverse city.
 The people who call Sammamish home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sammamish residents report their race to be White, followed by Asian.
-Important ancestries of people in Sammamish include English, Irish, Norwegian, and Italian.
+Important ancestries of people in Sammamish include English, Irish, Italian, and Norwegian.

 The most common language spoken in Sammamish is English.
 Other important languages spoken here include Chinese and Other Asian languages.